opp1231/denoise_and_translate/README.md

     ```

 #### MOSAIC Pipeline
-The denoiser was trained on deconvolved volumes as ground truth, so the only module which needs to be run is the "deskew" option, if the scanning mode necessitates it.
+The denoiser was trained on deconvolved volumes as ground truth, so the only module which needs to be run is the "deskew" option.
 See [MOSAIC Pipeline](https://aicjanelia.github.io/LLSM/) for details.
 (Note: since the training data was taken in XY-scanning mode, deskewing was required.
-It is recommended this remain consistent to preserve the features learned by the model)
+It is recommended this remain consistent to preserve the features learned by the model.
+It could function on data acquired using "Objective Scanning" mode, but this has not been heavily tested.)